symbol/symbol-docs/source/concepts/block.rst

 The central element of every cryptocurrency is a public ledger called the **blockchain**, which links blocks together.

 Since the blocks in the chain are ordered, the complete :doc:`transaction <transaction>` **history** is held on the blockchain.
 Subsequent blocks have increasing heights that differ by one.
 Each block can contain up to ``1,000`` transactions (public network), being this value :ref:`configurable per network <config-network-properties>`.

 Blocks are stored in a database as permanent medium.
-Catapult calls the first block in the chain the **nemesis block**.
+|codename| calls the first block in the chain the **nemesis block**.

-Catapult blocks complete every ``15`` seconds, making transactions confirm quickly enough for everyday use.
+|codename| blocks complete every ``15`` seconds, making transactions confirm quickly enough for everyday use.

 **************
 Block creation
 **************

 Blocks are created by :doc:`accounts <account>`.
 The process of creating new blocks is called :doc:`harvesting <harvesting>`.
 The **harvesting account**—called the harvester— gets the :doc:`fees <fees>` for the transactions in the block and :doc:`inflation <inflation>`.
 This gives the harvester an incentive to add as many transactions to the block as possible.

 ************
 Block header